-Fresh Paint #11 Epic as a 'Control Point' in Healthcare; Scene at HLTH; General Catalyst is Killing Monovation; Decoupling from China
+Fresh Paint #11 Epic as a 'Control Point' in Healthcare; Scene at HLTH; General Catalyst is Killing Monovation

 A collection of commentary, insight and perspective published in November.

-Fresh Paint is the Blue Spoon Consulting blog devoted to breaking the relentless momentum of the status quo.
+Fresh Paint is the Blue Spoon platform dedicated to breaking the hold and the mold of groupthink keeping the American Way of Healthcare stuck in low-Earth orbit.
 The era of linear solutioning is over.
 Any leader who thinks their business (or government) is going to be successful with the Standard Model of thought and inaction is unlikely to last long.

 ‘Strategies for Displacement’